srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Go has its own test package for testing the packages which would be put in Makefile.
         (https://golang.org/pkg/testing/)

+      * summary and code for each part in https://github.com/srinivasyadav18/xapian-gsoc-plan

       * In month April, First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.

       * Next Two weeks - Understand Xapian implementation of existing bindings and Xapian classes more.
         (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).

 Community Bonding Period :
       * Implement the build system properly for bindings in go using the existing wrapper(for linux) and review it with the mentors.

       * Understand Xapian bindings for other implemented languages.

 First Month :